Monday, December 26, 2011

 Old News from Creatables gives you a nice way to collect newspapers to haul out to the recycling bin.
 Apartment Therapy explains that Old News is "made from excess felt from the production of indoor tennis courts."

 And these recycled recycling bags come from At West End, which explains: "Discarded newspapers from around the world are collected in the Philippines and made into these reusable bins to collect your recyclables.
 Laminated and durable for easy wipe down."
+Update on July 5, 2014: At West End no longer carries these bags.

 Recycling Made Easier: Recycling Bags